 - Make A Wish Foundation of Australia - Grants wishes to children under 18 years who have a life-threatening illness.

-- Ronald McDonald House in Perth provides accommodation for families of children suffering from cancer-related diseases and other life-threatening illnesses, who are receiving treatment at the Princess Margaret Hospital.
+- Ronald McDonald House in Perth provides accommodation for families of children suffering from cancer-related diseases and other life-threatening illnesses, who are receiving treatment at the Perth Children's Hospital.

 - Starlight Foundation - Grants wishes to chronically and terminally ill children.